alpa-projects/alpa/examples/opt_serving/README.rst

   python3 benchmark_text_gen.py --model facebook/opt-125m

-Run generation using the 125M model with JAX backend in debug model to see the generated text:
+Run generation using the 125M model with JAX backend in debug mode to see the generated text:

 .. code:: shell

   python3 benchmark_text_gen.py --model jax/opt-125m --path [PATH_TO_WEIGHT] --debug

-Run model-parallel generation using the 2.7B model with Alpa:
+Run model-parallel generation on multiple GPUs using the 2.7B model with Alpa:

 .. code:: shell

+  # Start ray on the node
   ray start --head

   python3 benchmark_text_gen.py --model alpa/opt-2.7b --path [PATH_TO_WEIGHT] --debug

-Run distributed generation with the 175B model using Alpa.
+Run distributed generation with the 175B model using Alpa on a cluster of GPUs.
 Note you will need >350GB total GPU memory in the entire cluster to successfully run the inference.

+Before running the command below, start Ray on the cluster following `this guide <https://docs.ray.io/en/latest/cluster/cloud.html#manual-cluster>`_.

 .. code:: shell

-  # Remember to start Ray on the entire cluster before running the generation
+  # Remember to start Ray on all nodes of the cluster
   python3 benchmark_text_gen.py --model alpa/opt-175b --path [PATH_TO_WEIGHT] --debug

 Launch a Web Server to Serve the OPT Models